Jingkou1012/LLM-Paper/README.md

 > The limits of my language mean the limites of my world. - Ludwig Wittgenstein

-This repository serves as a hub for all things related to Large Language Models.
-Whether you’re a researcher, developer, or just curious about LLMs, you’ll find valuable content here to help you understand and work with these incredible language models.
-Let’s learn together and push the boundaries of language understanding!
+This repository serves as a central hub for all things related to Large Language Models (LLMs).
+Whether you’re a researcher, developer, or simply curious about LLMs, you’ll find valuable content here to enhance your understanding and work with these remarkable language models.

 ---
 ## 🎓 Overview